ATOROYO/Backend-Development-For-Telemedicine/README.md

 ### Telemedicine Features:

-- Add video call and prescription management functionality.
+- Add video call and prescription management functionality to the application.

 ### Notifications: